 You will integrate the knowledge and experiences from your Pathways into a meaningful, cross-disciplinary body of knowledge through completion of two integrative essays: one for your Thematic Pathway and one for your Global Pathway.

 You can register for UBC 399 as soon you have either completed or are registered for all other UB Curriculum requirements.
 The UB Seminar is a pre-requisite for UBC 399.
 Make sure that you have used the Path Finder Tool to select and save your Pathway courses to HUB.
-Once your Academic Advising Report (AAR) shows that all areas of the UB Curriculum — with the exception of the Capstone — are satisfied, you will recieve the Capstone Eligible milestone in your HUB Student Center and can register for UBC 399.
+Once your Academic Advising Report (AAR) shows that all areas of the UB Curriculum — with the exception of the Capstone — are satisfied, you will receive the Capstone Eligible milestone in your HUB Student Center and can register for UBC 399.
 If you are not yet Capstone-ready, your registration for UBC 399 will be blocked.